laminas/laminas-mvc/docs/book/modules.md

 This means that whenever you refer to a class in the `Application` namespace, PHP will look for it in the `module/Application/src/` folder.
 A class named `Application\Controller\ProductController` would be found in the file `module/Application/src/Controller/ProductController.php`.

 In addition to autoloading, the application needs to be aware that the `Application` namespace represents a module.
-This is accomplished by adding it to `config/modules.config.php`:
+This is accomplished by adding it to the module configuration of the application in `config/modules.config.php`:

 ```php
 return [